 ABOUT

 The PBRC is a size infrastructure or facility located at Brgy.
-Irawan, Puerto Princesa City. and serves as the home of confiscated and turned-over biodiversity resources to prevent their utter deterioration.
+Irawan, Puerto Princesa City, and serves as the home of confiscated and turned-over biodiverse its resources to prevent their utter deterioration.

 VISION

-A center where morphological reference of Palawan endemic and threatened species with global importance can be exhibited; knowledge of Palawan’s biodiversity, as resources of its people, can be continuously studied, verified, collated, documented and appropriately disseminated to all stakeholders, for educational and socio-economic development (research and education center).
+A center where morphological reference of Palawan endemic and threatened species with threatened species with Global importance can be exhibited; knowledge of Palawan’s biodiversity, as resources of its people, can be continuously studied, verified, collated, documented and appropriately disseminated to all stakeholders, for educational and socio-economic development (research and education center).

 MISSION

 Our mission is to engage local communities in biodiversity conservation efforts through showcasing Palawan’s endemic and threatened species with global significance.
-This center is a great space for everyone to learn and study aboutt Palawan’s wildlife and biodiversity, and what we can do to help protect Palawan as a biosphere reserve.
+This center is a great space for everyone to learn and study about Palawan’s Wildlife and biodiversity, and what we can do to to help protect Palawan as a biosphere reserve.

 GALLERY